Timeline: History of Trump's COVID-19 illness

 Oct.
 8: Trump says he is no longer contagious, without offering medical evidence.
 He says is still on steroids but has stopped taking “most therapeutics.”

+Oct 9: A White House spokeswoman says Trump will be tested for COVID-19 and will not go out in public if it is determined he can still spread the virus.

-Reporting by Carl O’Donnell in New York; additional reporting by Deena Beasley, editing by Peter Henderson and Rosalba O’Brien
+Reporting by Carl O’Donnell in New York; additional reporting by Deena Beasley, editing by Peter Henderson, Rosalba O’Brien and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.